-Angelina Medina studies contemporary Latinx art, with a special focus on Nuyorican art.
-She is particularly interested in photography and issues of gender and representation.
+Angelina Medina studies contemporary Latinx art, with a specialization in Nuyorican art.
+She is interested in photography and issues of gender and representation.
 She co-curated Rose Salane: Periphery in Red, Yellow, Blue (2025) and Magali Lara: Interior Landscapes (2024) at the Institute of Fine Arts, New York University.
-Before pursuing her PhD at the University of Pittsburgh, she graduated summa cum laude with a B.A. in Art History & Arts Administration and Spanish & French Language Studies from Macaulay Honors College and then achieved an M.A. in the History of Art and Architecture at the Institute of Fine Arts, New York University.
-She has held positions at the Acadian Museum of the University of Moncton, the Cooper Hewitt, Smithsonian Design Museum, the International Studio & Curatorial Program (ISCP), the Jewish Museum, The Metropolitan Museum of Art, and the Smithsonian National Museum of the American Indian.
+She graduated with a B.A. in Art History & Arts Administration and Spanish & French Language Studies from Macaulay Honors College and earned an M.A. in the History of Art and Archaeology at the Institute of Fine Arts, New York University.
+During this time, she worked as a Gallery Manager at Hutchinson Modern & Contemporary, collaborating closely with Latin American, Caribbean, and Latinx artists.
+She has held internships at the Acadian Museum of the University of Moncton, the Cooper Hewitt, Smithsonian Design Museum, the International Studio & Curatorial Program (ISCP), the Jewish Museum, The Metropolitan Museum of Art, and the Smithsonian National Museum of the American Indian.

 Selected Presentations